 This classic comfort food is chock full of veggies and tender pieces of chicken keeping it super cozy.
 Even with omitting butter, heavy cream, and canned soup, you will still have grandma’s seal of approval!

 I came up with this casserole pie crust using quinoa which is a whole grain, a complete protein, and full of complex carbs.
 It’s crispy, cheesy, and crazy yummy.
-It also makes a great grain free crust for quinoa skillet with chicken and garden vegetables or black bean quinoa casserole.

 This flourless chicken pot pie casserole, similar to one pot chicken quinoa, is ready in under 1 hour which makes it the perfect weeknight meal my whole family requests year round.